 If you further scroll down the page, you can see several questions for each category.
 You can even export all the questions in the spreadsheet format.

 3) Use SERP Analysis to check Keyword Difficulty

 You can analyze how difficult it is to rank a particular keyword.
 You can also check the number of external backlinks and referring domains for a specific page.

 - Navigate to Keyword Research > SERP Analysis > Top by Keyword.

 - Enter the keyword for whom you want to check keyword difficulty.

 In our example, there are different types of pages in results such as e-commerce or product-related pages, blog posts, and many more.

-But, in case, if you’re searching for a keyword, and the top 10 pages of search results are only related to e-commerce pages then there is no point to rank a blog post on the same topic.
+But, in case, if you’re searching for a keyword and the top 10 pages of search results are only related to e-commerce pages, then there is no point in ranking a blog post on the same topic.